carpentries-incubator/twitter-with-twarc/README.md

 makes a very natural add-on and reinforcement to BASH and Intro to Python.

 ## Black Lives Matter
-twarc is a tool created by (Documenting the Now)[https://docnow.io], born of the civil unrest following the murder of Michael Brown by police in 2014.
+twarc is a tool created by [Documenting the Now](https://docnow.io), born of the civil unrest following the murder of Michael Brown by police in 2014.

 ## What to do next